ZeroIntensity/cpython/Doc/extending/index.rst

   Extending and Embedding the Python Interpreter
 ##################################################

-This document describes how to write modules in C or C++ to extend the Python interpreter with new modules.
+This tutorial describes how to write modules in C or C++ to extend the Python interpreter with new modules.
 Those modules can not only define new functions but also new object types and their methods.
 The document also describes how to embed the Python interpreter in another application, for use as an extension